michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 ### Definition
 - n: the act of getting possession of something
 ### Family
+- procurement: procurements+
+- procurable: unprocurable
-procurement: procurements+;procurable: unprocurable;procure: procurable, procural, procurance, procured, procurement, procurer, procures, procuring;procurer: procurers
+- procure: procurable, procural, procurance, procured, procurement, procurer, procures, procuring
+- procurer: procurers
 ### Examples
 - Drabkin, the former senior procurement officer at the GSA, thinks for this reason alone, the president-elect should give up the hotel.
 - Congress combined several agencies into what is now the General Services Administration, which reduced paperwork and federal procurement costs.